rllemos/Election_Analysis/README.md

 # Python_Election_Analysis
-Analysis of election results using python to read in a csv file and provide the following deliverables:
+Purpose of this challenge is to analyze election results using python to read in a csv file and provide the following deliverables:

 1. The Election Results Printed to the Command line
 2. The Election Results Saved to a Text File